This tutorial covers:

 - Using project settings

-For the sake of this tutorial and its objectives, we will use the API.
-To facilitate that, we will need the CircleCI API token, the name of the version control system where your repository is housed, your organisation name, and the current project id on CircleCI.
-To obtain the token, navigate to your CircleCI dashboard and click on your avatar:
+For this tutorial, use the API.
+You will need the CircleCI API token, the name of the version control system where your repository is housed, your organization name, and the current project id

-You will be redirected to your User Settings page.
-From there, navigate to Personal API Tokens, create a new token, give your token a name and save it somewhere safe.
+You will be redirected to the User Settings page.
+From there, create a new token, give your token a name, and save it somewhere you can easily find it later.

 Now, open the .env